 - Click “Add Script Path” and add an

 - Change its Request Path to * and give it a name of your choice.

 - Finally, click “View Ordered List” and move the

 ISAPI handlerto the very bottom.

 After this, your web application will, hopefully, behave correctly.

-Make sure that you have a dedicated application pool for the web application when you perform these, otherwise the changes will affect the default application pool, which is not recommended.
+Make sure that you have a dedicated application pool for the web application when you perform these changes, otherwise they will affect the default application pool, which is not recommended.

-Note that you should not check in the changes that are made to web.config, since these changes will add IIS 7 specific parameters into it.
-If the web.config changes, simply reset the changes and repeat the commands above.
+Note that you shouldn’t check in any changes that are made to web.config, since it will add IIS 7 specific parameters.
+If the file changes, simply reset the changes and repeat the commands above.